MorphiNet: A Graph Subdivision Network for Adaptive Bi-ventricle Surface Reconstruction: Introduction

 \section{Introduction}

-\IEEEPARstart{D}{igital} heart models, represented as 3D meshes reconstructed from medical imaging, are valuable for investigating cardiac physiology and evaluating treatments through simulations that replicate the heart's characteristics \cite{chabiniok2016multiphysics,Nasopoulou2017}.
-Cardiovascular Magnetic Resonance (CMR) imaging is commonly used for digital heart reconstruction because it can visualize soft tissues, provide detailed anatomical structural information, and capture dynamic cardiac functions with high temporal resolution and signal-to-noise ratio without ionizing radiation.
-However, accurate model reconstruction from CMR data is challenging due to its anisotropic nature, resulting from the balance between relatively slow data acquisition and scanning time constraints.
-This anisotropy presents as large inter-slice distances.
-Additionally, differences in breath-hold positioning between slices (i.e., motion artefacts) can further misalign the data, ultimately producing incomplete and imprecisely registered information \cite{villard2017correction}.
-Although fully volumetric (3D) CMR acquisitions can mitigate slice misalignment issues, that challenge persists in the imaging formats routinely used in clinical practice.
-Precise anatomical structures and dimensions are critical for clinical assessments.
-For instance, inaccuracies in the cavity or myocardial wall dimensions can result in misdiagnoses of conditions such as heart failure or hypertrophy.
-Although super-resolution and advanced interpolation techniques offer improvements, \cite{tarroni2018comprehensive,xia2021super}, current methods often struggle to restore true geometries of the cardiac structure lost or distorted between slices.
-Besides, their over-reliance on limited training datasets fails to capture the full variability of heart anatomy and motion, ultimately affecting the accuracy of functional analyses \cite{gong2022robust}.
+\IEEEPARstart{H}{eart} anatomy is commonly represented by 3D mesh models reconstructed from medical imaging.
+Mesh models are valuable for investigating cardiac biomechanics and electrophysiology and for evaluating treatments through simulations that replicate heart characteristics \cite{chabiniok2016multiphysics,Nasopoulou2017}.
+Cardiovascular Magnetic Resonance (CMR) imaging is useful for heart model reconstruction because it can visualize soft tissues, provide detailed anatomical structural information, and capture dynamic cardiac functions with high temporal resolution and signal-to-noise ratio without ionizing radiation.
+However, accurate model reconstruction from CMR data is challenging because of its anisotropic nature.
+This anisotropy presents as large inter-slice distances which result from the trade-off between relatively slow data acquisition and scanning time constraints.
+Moreover, differences in breath hold positioning between slices (that is, motion artifacts) can further misalign the data, ultimately producing incomplete and inaccurately registered information that does not convey the full anatomy of the heart \cite{villard2017correction}.
+Although fully volumetric (3D) CMR acquisitions can mitigate slice misalignment issues, it is not an imaging format that is routinely used in clinical practice, and these challenges persist.